SimonMaracine/brick-breaker/engine/README.md

 The engine uses modern `OpenGL` (version 4.3) to achieve its rendering of 2D and 3D graphics.
 This means that programmable shaders are possible and actually needed to render anything.

 I implemented the `Phong lighting model`, the most basic one.
-The Phong model uses forward rendering which means that lighting is rendered alongside the objects.
+The Phong model uses forward rendering, which means that lighting is rendered when objects are rendered.
 This is opposed to the common deferred rendering, where lighting is applied later on and only where really visible.
-I made it support one directional light and (up to) four point lights.
-If someone wants more lights, they can implement deferred rendering or forward+ rendering and then modify the engine slightly.
+I made the engine support one directional light and (up to) four point lights.
+If someone wants more lights, they might want to implement deferred rendering or forward+ rendering and then modify the engine slightly instead of allowing more lights in the forward rendering scheme.

 I also implemented `shadow mapping` with PCF (Percentage Closer Filtering), though the built in PCF offered by OpenGL might be more desirable.
 I used a shadow map size of 2048, but a higher one of like 4096 yields much higher quality